emumba-msft-data-pipelines/synapse-data-exporter/SynapseDataExporter/README.md

 ![web-activity-body](./images/synapseDataExporter/sc1WebActivityCSV.png)

-#### Scenario2: Exporting a specific schema from synapse analytics.
+#### Scenario2: Exporting a specific schema from Synapse Analytics.

-Take schema name then copy all tables of that schema from synapse exporter to azure blob storage with support of CSV, JSON, JSONL and PARQUET.
+Take schema name then copy all tables of that schema from Synapse exporter to azure blob storage with support of CSV, JSON, JSONL and PARQUET.

 Pipeline For Exporting Data To CSV Format
 You need to provide following parameters before executing the pipeline